awslabs/Agent-EvalKit/commands/eval.md

 ## Outline

-The text the user typed after `/evalkit.code` in the triggering message **is** additional context or specific implementation requirements.
-This command conducts the evaluation pipeline implementation.
+The text the user typed after `/evalkit.eval` in the triggering message **is** additional context or specific implementation requirements.
+This command writes evaluation code taking traces as input, and executes it.

 Given that context, do this: